New design for Auckland Harbour Bridge shared path announced

 The NZ Transport Agency has released plans for its preferred option for a shared path over the Auckland Harbour Bridge.

-The new design for the long awaited SkyPath will provide a five-metre-wide path flanking the Harbour Bridge's southbound traffic side, directly linking Westhaven to Northcote Point and connecting with the future SeaPath route.
+The new design for the long-awaited SkyPath will provide a five-metre-wide path flanking the Harbour Bridge's southbound traffic side, directly linking Westhaven to Northcote Point and connecting with the future SeaPath route.

 The decision comes after the concept for the path was created more than a decade ago - causing turmoil between NZTA and with the original concept developer, the SkyPath Trust.